Structure, Perfect Divisibility and Coloring of ($P_2\cup P_4, C_3$)-Free Graphs: introduction

-By Theorem~\ref{structure}, we can deduce that every $(P_2\cup P_4,C_3)$-free graph satisfies $\chi(G)\leq4$ by a simple induction on $|V(G)|$; moreover, there exists a polynomial algorithm to decide 3-colorability for a $(P_2\cup P_4,C_3)$-free graph.
-The following corollaries can be obtained immediately from the Theorems~\ref{perfect} and \ref{structure}.
+In \cite{RST2002}, Randerath {\em et al.} proved that every $(P_6,C_3)$-free graph $G$ satisfies $\chi(G)\leq4$, and every such graph with $\chi(G)=4$ contains $F_1$; they also gave a polynomial algorithm to decide 3-colorability for a $(P_6,C_3)$-free graph.
+In \cite{Z}, Zhou {\em et al.} proved that every $(P_5\cup P_1, C_3)$-free graph $G$ satisfies $\chi(G)\leq3$.
+In \cite{P2013}, Pyatkin proved that every $(2P_3,C_3)$-free graph $G$ satisfies $\chi(G)\leq4$.
+In \cite{BC2018}, Bharathi and Choudum proved that every $(P_2\cup P_4)$-free graph $G$ satisfies $\chi(G)\leq\binom{\omega(G)+2}{3}$, which implies that every $(P_2\cup P_4, C_3)$-free graph is 4-colorable.
+By Theorem~\ref{structure}, we can determine the chromatic number of $(P_2\cup P_4, C_3)$-free graphs and also deduce that every $(P_2\cup P_4, C_3)$-free graph is 4-colorable by a simple induction on $|V(G)|$; moreover, there exists a polynomial algorithm to decide 3-colorability for a $(P_2\cup P_4,C_3)$-free graph.
+The following corollary can be obtained immediately from Theorems~\ref{perfect} and \ref{structure}.

 \begin{corollary} Let $G$ be a connected $(P_2\cup P_4,C_3)$-free graph.
-Then the following hold. \begin{enumerate}[label=(\roman*)] \item $\chi(G)=4$ if and only if $G$ is obtained from a graph $H$, which contains $F_1$ as an induced subgraph and is an induced subgraph of $F_2$, by doing a sequence of replication-vertex-additions, and consequently, $G$ contains $F_1$; \item $\chi(G)=3$ if and only if $G$ contains either a 5-hole or 7-hole and $G$ is $F_1$-free.
+Then the following hold. \begin{enumerate}[label=(\roman*)] \item $\chi(G)=4$ if and only if $G$ is obtained from a graph $H$, which contains $F_1$ as an induced subgraph and is an induced subgraph of $F_2$, by doing a sequence of replication-vertex-additions; \item $\chi(G)=3$ if and only if $G$ contains either a $5$-hole or $7$-hole and $G$ is $F_1$-free.

 \end{enumerate} \end{corollary}